 Chief Inspector Armand Gamache/Three Pines Series #17

-The pandemic is over, thanks to a vaccine, and Inspector Armand Gamache and his team are, as always, hard at work.
+The pandemic is over and Inspector Armand Gamache and his team are, as always, hard at work.
 In a story that includes actual historical events and figures, Ms. Penny has placed the Top Three of the Homicide Division of the Sûreté du Québec in the challenging position of guarding a controversial personage at a rally promoting a strategy that threatens the lives of those close to Gamache’s heart.

 (The reader needs to suspend their disbelief that a Provincial police force would consider it sound policy to deploy all three to such as tinderbox.
 Large-scale violence and panic are likely, which puts the lives of Gamache, Jean-Guy Beauvoir, and Isabelle Lacoste at risk.)